πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Progressive strengthening of the foot intrinsics, calf complex, and hip stabilisers - the kinetic chain that ultimately protects the plantar fascia from re-injury.

-Prevention & Return to Activity
+Prevention and Return to Activity

 Home exercise programme, footwear guidance, custom orthotics if needed, and a graduated return-to-sport plan.
 We discharge you confident, not just pain-free.